bashrc2/epicyon/manual/manual.md

 # The importance of good defaults
 Many social network systems have bad defaults, and that is for the purpose of maximizing the number of users and their level of engagement.
 Bad defaults usually create a combination of *addiction patterns* and *involuntary oversharing* and hence a viral network effect of escalating outrage and dependency.
 On small fediverse servers we can avoid having bad defaults, because there is no profit motive or drive for massive notoriety.

 Good defaults tend to be a little more private and avoid the addiction to making numbers go up or achieving *notoriety at any social cost*.
 This puts fediverse instances like Epicyon at a slight disadvantage compared to ruthlessly commercial systems, but it's an explicit trade-off in order to minimize the harms which can arise within social networks.
+So you won't find any high scores tables or trending items.

 # Logging in
 In a browser if you navigate to the URL of your instance and enter the username and password that you previously registered.
 The first time that you log in it will show a series of introduction screens which prompt you to add a profile picture, name and bio description.